Auto Insurance Agencies: Savings Doesn’t Always Match The Hype

 It has become even more frustrating to see my annual premium rise since I haven’t filed an accident claim EVER, nor have I received a ticket since 1995.

-On top of that, I am a homeowner, live in a low-crime neighborhood in a gated community, drive a safe and reliable Honda Accord (not some overhyped luxury vehicle), have a college degree, and an excellent credit score, all of which would lead one to think that a better rate would be available somewhere.
+On top of that, I am a homeowner, live in a low-crime neighborhood in a gated community, drive a safe and reliable Honda Accord (not some overhyped expensive car), and have a college degree, and an excellent credit score, all of which would lead one to think that a better rate would be available somewhere.

 Not a chance!